Basic Training—5th Week

 “This isn’t real,” said Alex beside him, mouth agape like a child looking at a toy store.

-“Oh, sweet Ascendant Markus this is as real as the blisters on my feet,” Corporal Merrimack said with reverie.
+Corporal Merrimack licked his lips.
+“Oh, sweet Ascendant Markus this is as real as the blisters on my feet,” he said with reverie.

 “I’ve never seen so much food, have you, Bull?”
 Peter said in a flat voice that betrayed his shock.
-Beside him, Neil’s giant head swiveled down at his younger squad mate, and he grinned a smile so warm, excited, and genuine that it was instantly contagious.
+Beside him, Neil’s giant head swiveled down at his younger squad mate.
+He grinned a smile so warm, excited, and genuine that it was instantly contagious.